We Don't Live Here Anymore: Critical response

-On review aggregate website Rotten Tomatoes, We Don’t Live Here Anymore has an approval rating of 65% based on 127 reviews.
-Its consensus states, "We Don't Live Here Anymore is often overly moody and grim, but it's made watchable by the strong performances for its four principal actors."
+On the review aggregate website Rotten Tomatoes, We Don’t Live Here Anymore has an approval rating of 65% based on 127 reviews.
+Its consensus states, "We Don't Live Here Anymore is often overly moody and grim, but it's made watchable by the strong performances of its four principal actors."

 Writing for Variety, Todd McCarthy said "Ruffalo, in his underplayed manner, fully reveals the man in all his desires, hesitations and heartaches in relation to both his wife and lover.
 He's matched exceptionally well by the shimmering Watts, who once again displays her quicksilver acting ability to slip from one telling mood to the next.
 She has superb moments here."

-In his review, Roger Ebert was more critical, writing the film’s problem is "that it's too desultory.
+In his review, Roger Ebert was more critical, writing the film's problem is "that it's too desultory.
 Maybe the point of the Dubus stories was to show perfunctory transgressions between characters not sufficiently motivated to accept the consequences.
 They approach adultery the way they might approach a treadmill, jumping on, punching the speed and incline buttons, working up a sweat, coming back down to level, slowing to a walk, and then deciding the damn thing isn't worth the trouble."
 However, he added, "What must be said is that the actors are better than the material.
 There are four specific people here, each one closely observed and carefully realized.
 Ruffalo's Jack, driven by his lust, finds his needs fascinating to himself; Naomi Watts' Edith finds them fascinating to her.
 Terry and Hank seem almost forced into their halfhearted affair, and Laura Dern and Peter Krause are precise in the way they show dutiful excitement in each other's presence, while Dern vibrates with anger and passion in her arguments with her husband."

+The film was compared to Closer, which was released the same year and also dealt with themes of infidelity amongst two couples.
+William Thomas of Empire said We Don't Live Here Anymore lacked the wit of the former, while The List's Kaleem Aftab said We Don't Live Here is the better of the two films, adding "it's the relationship that doesn't involve sex between Jack and Hank that is the real clincher.
+Their games of one-upmanship and bravado fizzle with a kinetic tension as they strive harder to demonstrate their manhood to each other than to their wives, while it's the women who hold the trump cards and the bigger balls".

+In Creative Loafing, Felicia Feaster wrote, "The way adultery unfolds in We Don’t Live Here Anymore suggests it is less an expression of female will and desire as something men let happen to their wives out of indulgent boredom in Hank's case, or repressed rage in Jack's."